MikelEulate/crypto_data/README.md

 ## Running the scripts
 ### All Cryptos
 The script to run is called 'main.py'.
-This cript need 3 parameters:
+This script need 3 parameters:
 * --I: initial_date.
 The initial date that is going to start the data retrieving
 * --F: final_date.
 The end date to retrieve the data
 * --Freq: freq.
 Frequency of the data stored.
 The list of supported frequencies are: ['1m', '3m', '5m', '15m', '30m', '1h', '2h', '4h', '6h', '8h', '12h','1d','3d', '1w', '1M']